singhrakeshgkp/VueJs/README.md

   npm install

   ```
-  - Extensions to use
-     - Bracket view colorization togler
-     - Live server

 ## Ref vs Reactive
 - ref we use with primitive type however reactive we use with object. ref we can use with both primitive and object but reactive can not be used with primitive
   ```